anufrievroman/calcure/readme.md

 # Minimalist TUI Calendar
 Minimal calendar with stylish and customizable UI in linux terminal.
-You can add and edit events and view birthdays from your [abook](https://abook.sourceforge.io/).
+You can add and edit events and view birthdays from your [abook](https://abook.sourceforge.io/) and import events from [calcurse](https://github.com/lfos/calcurse).

 ![screenshot](screenshot1.jpeg)